HouPoc/CUDA_NOTE/PMPP/Chapter_5_Exercises/Chapter_5_Key.md

     * __Answer:__

-        The BLOCK_SIZE's x dimention should be multiple by 32.
+        The BLOCK_SIZE's X dimention should be multiple by 32.
 CUDA assigns threads into warp based on its thread ID.
 Supposed BLOCK_SIZE is (35, N, 1), In the second warp, we will have 3 threads from the 1st row and 29 threads from the 2nd row.
 Obviously, they will generate un-coalesced accesses to global memory.

 12. In an attempt to improve performance, a bright young engineer changed the reduction kernel into the following.
 (A) Do you believe that the performance